Flux-pulse-assisted Readout of a Fluxonium Qubit: Introduction

-In this work, we first present results of simulations performed to identify an appropriate energy parameter regime of the fluxonium qubit for implementation of fast readout via examination of the dispersive shift landscape.
-We proceed to examine how the signal to noise ratio and measurement fidelity are improved as a result of using a high dispersive shift during readout.
-Finally, using the same energy parameters, we investigate how imperfect measurement efficiency and the presence of quasi-static flux noise that generates a constant flux bias offset affects the achievable signal to noise ratio during readout and the fidelity of single qubit gates.
+In this work, we first present results of simulations performed to identify an appropriate energy parameter regime of the fluxonium qubit as a use case for implementation of fast readout via examination of the dispersive shift landscape.
+We proceed to explore how the signal to noise ratio and measurement fidelity are improved as a result of using a high dispersive shift during readout.
+Additionally, we consider limitations imposed by imperfect measurement efficiency, flux pulse duration, and Purcell decay.
+Finally, using the same energy parameters, we compare the effect of quasi-static flux noise on the error rates of both readout and single qubit gates.